connorrothschild/v3/content/articles/automation-scrollytell.md

 }
 ```

-For all 8 of the above *text\_*s, we’ve created a switch function which
+For all 8 of the above `text`s, we’ve created a switch function which
-calls them depnding on the number passed to `render_text`.
+calls them depending on the number passed to `render_text`.
 Then, we
 apply paragraph format, put them in their own div, and apply the *text*
 class in our CSS sheet.